 Show students some old versions of blogs and other websites.
 Ask them to discuss how the layout has changed over time, how those changes affect the way they understand the sites, and how they might revise their own work to create similar effects.

 Introduce students to cascasding style sheets (CSS), the coding language used to change the look and formatting of many webpages.
 Assign students to start messing with CSS code to see how most design changes are made and what the effects of those changes are.
 Ask them to reflect on and discuss what these technologies do to the ways they think/write/communicate.

 Assign students to work with page design software that is new to them.
 (Very different free software options for experimentation include stripped-down software like OmmWriter and Writemonkey,, as well as open-source desktop publishing software like Scribus.
 And there are all kinds of options in between.
 Of course, if your students can't download software onto the computers they use - say because they're working in a campus computer lab - ask them to work in other available software.
 Again, your institution's IT department could be hugely helpful here.)

 Bennett, S. and K. Maton.
 (2010).
 Beyond the ‘digital natives’ debate: Towards a more nuanced understanding of students’ technology experiences.
 Journal of Computer Assisted Learning 26(5).

 Kitalong, K., Bridgeford, T., Moore, M. and Selfe, D. (2003).
 Variations on a theme: The technology autobiography as a versatile writing assignment.
 In P. Takayoshi and B. Huot (Eds.),Teaching writing with computers: an introduction.
 Boston: Houghton Mifflin.

 Selber, S. (2004).
 Multiliteracies for a digital age.
-Carbondale: Southern Illinois UP.
+Carbondale, IL: Southern Illinois University Press.

 Writing in Digital Environments (WIDE) Research Center Collective.
 (2005).
 Why teach digital writing?
 Kairos 10(1).